usmansbk/blog-draft/markdowns/observer-pattern.md

 //cover_image: https://direct_url_to_image.jpg
 ---

-In this post, we'll learn about the Observer Pattern by creating a simple To-do application.
+In this post, we'll be learning about the Observer Pattern by creating a simple To-do application.

 In a nutshell, the Observer Pattern is similar to Twitter's _Followers_ feature.
-When you post a tweet, all your followers get notified, and they decide whether to read the tweet or not.
+When you post a tweet, all your followers get notified, and they decide whether to read your tweet or not.
 We can say our _Followers_ are observing our tweets.

 The Observer Pattern has only two components.
 The _Subject_ and the _Observers_.
 The _Observers_ only want to know when we update the _Subject_.
 They don't care when it happens.